-VELMA J. ARNOLD HEALTH SERVICES, established in 1941 and named in 1987 in honor of the founder and first University nurse, is located in the lower level of Magill Hall.
+VELMA J. ARNOLD HEALTH SERVICES (AHS), established in 1941 and named in 1987 in honor of the founder and first University nurse, is located in the lower level of Magill Hall.
 IWU's health services provides primary health care and appropriate professional referral services for students.
+AHS is adjacent to Counseling and Consultation Services to assure coordinated care for students.